postsharp/Metalama.Documentation/content/quickstart/creating-simple-aspects/creating-simple-aspects.md

 > ![WARNING]
 > This chapter has not been written yet.

-You have seen how using aspects you can modify your program before it is compiled.
+You have seen how aspects can modify your program before it is compiled.
 In this chapter you shall learn how to create your own aspects targeting several parts of the code

 ## Different aspect types

-The following diagram shows the relationship between several types available in `Metalama.Framework.Aspects` namespace to create simple aspects easily.
+The diagram below shows the relationship between several types available in the `Metalama.Framework.Aspects` namespace to create simple aspects easily.

 ```mermaid
 classDiagram